os-js/osjs-debian/README.md

 # osjs-debian

-This repository builds a `.deb` package and `.iso` live image for Debian.
+This repository builds a `.deb` package and `.iso` live image for Debian Buster.

 **Currently only produces x86 builds and is only intended for experimentation**